 Knowing which letters might symbolize the phonemes

-Instructional programs such as Letterland©, published by Wendon, offer help by providing special “mnemonics,” or memorization aids.
-In this type of program, the student is shown a picture of a familiar object that he can name, such as a snake.
+Instructional programs such as Letterland©, created by Lyn Wendon, offer help by providing special “mnemonics,” or memorization aids.
+In this type of program, the student is shown a picture of a familiar object that they can name, such as a snake.
 The snake is drawn in the form of a letter “s,” and is shown making a “Ssssss” sound.
 Another example might be a “Kicking King,” drawn in the shape of “k.”
 The mnemonics are effective because children can look at the letter’s shape and be reminded of the picture whose name begins with the sound of that letter.

 Linking letters with phonemes in specific words